Microsoft Logo

 MB-335T00: Microsoft Dynamics 365 Supply Chain Management Expert Training

-Building your application expertise for Dynamics 365 Supply Chain Management is the goal of this course.
-In this course, you'll learn how to create, configure, and manage your product and inventory, as well as the most important features and functions required by a functional consultant for Dynamics 365 Supply Chain Management.
+MB 335T00: Microsoft Dynamics 365 Supply Chain Management Expert Training aims to teach you to create, configure, and manage your product and inventory.
+This course also includes important features and functions required by a functional consultant for Dynamics 365 Supply Chain Management.

 500+